ambarchet/RetailManagementTool/README.md

 <h4>FUNCTIONALITY I WOULD LIKE TO ACCOMPLISH:<h4>

-1. Full CRUD for Product, Department, Promotion, Zone, Role)
+1. Full CRUD for Product, Department, Promotion, Zone, Size, PromotionType)
-2. Get all products
+2. Get all Products
-3. Get product by Id
+3. Get Product by Id
-4. Get all products by Department #
+4. Get all Products by Department #
-5. Get all products by Zone #
-6. Get all products by Promotion
+5. Search for a Product by SKU
-7. Edit product by Id
+6. Edit Product by Id
-8. Edit multiple products' promotion by Department #
+7. Edit multiple Products' Promotion by DepartmentPromotion
+8. Calculate SalesPrice based on Product’s TicketPrice, DepartmentPromotion, and Individual Product’s Promotion
+9. Create Roles for Admin and Employee
+10. Limit Employee access and view to only be able to access and/or see List and Details views

 <h2>ACKNOWLEDGEMENTS</h2>